There are many facets to owning and operating a business, but one of the most important aspects is the customer.

 Having a good understanding of the customer is key to running a successful business, and after years of studying how millennials influence consumer preferences, companies are starting to realize that there is a new generation in town.

-As the Generation Z statistics below will show, both dependent and earning consumers from this particular generation have a pretty big influence on consumption patterns.
+As the Gen Z statistics below will show, both dependent and earning consumers from this particular generation have a pretty big influence on consumption patterns.

 Let’s talk about social media usage and Internet usage when it comes to Generation Z, as well as other things like consumer behavior, workplace expectations, and anything else that has anything to do with this pretty powerful consumer group.